 As more and more vehicle manufacturers develop hybrid and electric vehicle programs this has led to AVID’s products being used on a wide range of vehicles.
-From thermal management systems, traction drives and power electronics, battery systems and of course electric pumps and electric fans its all very exciting!
-This year at Geneva there was a lot of buzz around electrification with most major manufacturers showing cars with electric and hybrid power trains.
-There were some clear stars of the show, but for me there were three cars that were the highlight.
+From thermal management systems, traction drives and power electronics, battery systems and of course electric pumps and electric fans it is all very exciting!
+This year at Geneva there was a lot of buzz around electrification with most major manufacturers showing cars with electric and hybrid powertrains.
+There were some clear stars of the show, but for me, there were three cars that were the highlight.

-First of all, the amazing Rimac Concept 2 full EV hyper car.
+First of all, the amazing Rimac Concept 2 full EV hypercar.
 This is Rimacs new and improved vehicle and wow have they done a good job.
 The C2 is absolutely gorgeous from every angle and it has the performance specs to back up its looks.
 Planned for series production by 2020 I don’t think it can come soon enough judging by the interest on their stand from prospective customers.
 This Car has more power than is ever really practical to use on the public highway, it’s a pure electric indulgence.
-In a similar manner to the Concept One it has a 4 Motor system with full torque vectoring and the rear motors use a 2 speed gearbox to enhance acceleration, although the motors have been re-engineered to improve performance and the powertrain has seen significant upgrades all round.
+In a similar manner to the Concept One, it has a 4 Motor system with full torque vectoring and the rear motors use a 2-speed gearbox to enhance acceleration, although the motors have been re-engineered to improve performance and the powertrain has seen significant upgrades all around.

 Finally, the star of the show for me was the new Hyundai Kona BEV due on sale this year.
 This appears to be a great overall package.
 The compact SUV styling means it looks funky, it stands out in a good way and is more environmentally friendly than its dinosaur eating relations, making it the much more appealing overall package in their range.

-The new Nissan Leaf was at the show, and is a great looking package compared to the outgoing model, this Car is going to sell well and offers a very compelling package.
-It’s battery is 40kwh and this does give a great range compared to the old car, the new mode has really grown up.
+The new Nissan Leaf was at the show and is a great looking package compared to the outgoing model, this Car is going to sell well and offers a very compelling package.
+Its battery is 40kwh and this does give a great range compared to the old car, the new model has really grown up.
 I am a huge fan of the leaf and I am sure it will sell in high volumes but will have very tough competition from the Kona which offers a bigger battery and more flexible/funky overall package.
-This is a shame given that Nissan were early to the BEV space and the practically invented the compact SUV class but Hyundai has pipped them to the post and brought the two together.
-Nissans new IMX or Leaf SUV Concept was very striking but looks quite a long way from production unlike the Kona.
+This is a shame given that Nissan was early to the BEV space and the practically invented the compact SUV class but Hyundai has pipped them to the post and brought the two together.
+Nissan’s new IMX or Leaf SUV Concept was very striking but looks quite a long way from production, unlike the Kona.

-Pininfarina showed the stunning H2 hydrogen fuel cell concept vehicle developed with Green GT, this car features an EV drive train and a fuel cell system for added range.
-It looks amazing, lets hope it makes it to the market.
+Pininfarina showed the stunning H2 hydrogen fuel cell concept vehicle developed with Green GT, this car features an EV drivetrain and a fuel cell system for added range.
+It looks amazing, let us hope it makes it to the market.